Policy 5216 – Purchasing Card (LaCarte)

 In most cases, Cardholders may have only one card.
 When the cardholder reviews transactions each month, the cardholder will assign University account and budget object code for each transaction.
 Grant purchases and other University fund purchases should not be made on the same card.

-In case of grants administered by University Research, University Research will serve as approver.
+In case of grants administered by Office of Sponsored Projects, Office of Sponsored Projects will serve as approver.

 All cardholders must have a reviewer that is at least one level of authority higher than the cardholder.